gabayae/Py-SciComp-SoftEng/README.md

  # Additionnal Material
  I have not included it in the material but [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a nice Markdown "cheat sheet" for looking up how to make tables, code-blocks, etc., in Markdown.
 A [Jupyter Notebook for Beginners: A Tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) is also available.
+For the French-speaker, the [In2Py](https://gabayae.github.io/bases_de_programmation_python/) and [Atelier-3P](https://ai-technipreneurs.github.io/site-officiel-atelier-3-P/) websites could be useful.